MicrosoftDocs/azure-devops-docs/docs/project/search/functional-work-item-search.md

 ::: moniker range=" azure-devops"

-Users can use Work Item Search by default without any installation when the Boards service is installed and enabled in Azure DevOps Services.
+You can use Work Item Search by default without any installation when the Boards service is installed and enabled in Azure DevOps Services.

 ::: moniker-end